YouTube Public Recording & Live at Yokohama Blitz

-YouTube Public Recording & Live at Yokohama Blitz (Youtube 公開収録＆Live at Yokohama BLITZ, YūChūbu Kōkai Shūroku ando Raibu atto Yokohama Burittsu) is a live album by Japanese singer/songwriter Chisato Moritaka, released on May 15, 2013.
+YouTube Public Recording & Live at Yokohama Blitz (Youtube 公開収録＆Live at Yokohama BLITZ, YūChūbu Kōkai Shūroku ando Raibu atto Yokohama Burittsu) is a live album by Japanese singer-songwriter Chisato Moritaka, released on May 15, 2013, by Up-Front Works.
 Recorded live at the Yokohama Blitz in Yokohama, Japan on November 24, 2012, this was Moritaka's first-ever live album and was part of her personal campaign to self-cover 200 songs on her YouTube channel.
 The album includes a bonus DVD that highlights the making of four self-cover videos.

 The album peaked at No. 69 on Oricon's albums chart and No. 57 on Billboard Japan's top albums sales chart.

 Track listing

 All lyrics are written by Chisato Moritaka, except where indicated.